A laptop, notebook, and film camera

 Maximize the impact of your website images

 Make sure you strike the right balance between file size and quality.
-With the proper image dimensions and format, your site can deliver the visual appeal users expect without sacrificing speed.
+With the proper image dimensions and format, your site can deliver the visual appeal users expect without sacrificing speed, leading to a better user experience overall.

 Best image size for websites FAQ